osmosis-labs/osmosis/CONTRIBUTING.md

 - It will run out of gas with `gasUsed = 2100` where 2100 is getting merkelized into the tx results.

-Therefore, we introduced a state-incompatibility by merklizing diverging gas usage.
+Therefore, we introduced a state-incompatibility by merklezing diverging gas usage.

 ##### Network Requests

 It is critical to avoid performing network requests since it is common for services to be unavailable or rate-limit.
-As a result, nodes may get diverging responses, leading to state-breakage.
+As a result, nodes may get diverging responses, leading to state breakage.

 ##### Randomness

-Another critical property that should be avoided due to the likelyhood of leading the nodes to resulting in different state.
+Another critical property that should be avoided due to the likelihood of leading the nodes to result in a different state.

 #### Parallelism and Shared State

-Threads, Goroutines might preempt differently in different hardware.
+Threads and Goroutines might preempt differently in different hardware.
 Therefore, they should be avoided for the sake of determinism.
-Additionally, it is hard to predict when multi-threaded state can be updated.
-As a result, it can result it non-determinism.
+Additionally, it is hard to predict when the multi-threaded state can be updated.

 ##### Hardware Errors